Tour-Atlas/Documentation/GoTouringAPI.md

 The Go Touring API is a set of API endpoints that allow for the online access of Go Touring data.
 The endpoints are **not** a REST compliant interface .
 THey are HTTPS endpoints that are licensed by URL and require the support of HTTP Headers to supply paramters.

 ## Security
 All requests must come from a predefined URL which is linked to your account.
-Sub-pages under teh pre-defined URl are supported.
+Sub-pages under the pre-defined URl are supported.

 ## Support for development enviroments
 Go Touring API supports the use of endpoints from a development enviroment.
 You must provide the following Header keys with your HTTPS POSTS